The Big Idea

 By using these leadership styles appropriately and with consistency, our research shows that parents create a culture that enables their kids to observe, learn, and master these styles and to develop the self control/EQ required to use them effectively as they take the lead in their own lives and work.

 The following diagram includes examples of how to use each style.
-Each of these styles can be used by you at home to optimize your effectiveness as well as to model and teach leadership and to reinforce the development of leadership skills in your kids.
+Each of these styles can be used by you at home or in your classroom to optimize your effectiveness as well as to model and teach leadership and to reinforce the development of leadership skills in your kids/students.

 How You Can Take Action